Temporary overdraft support

 What is happening with the Covid-19 temporary arranged overdraft support?

-Whilst we are reverting back to our standard pricing, if you'll continue to be or reasonably expect to be affected financially by the Covid-19 pandemic beyond 30 August 2020, and you're experiencing a reduction in your income and/or an increase in your outgoings, you can apply to extend the temporary arranged overdraft support on your account(s) for a further three months.
-You can apply for this extension until 31 October 2020.
+If you continue to be or reasonably expect to be affected financially by the Covid-19 pandemic and you're experiencing a reduction in your income and/or an increase in your outgoings, you can apply for temporary arranged overdraft support on your account(s) for three months.
+To do this please complete the overdraft support form.
+You can apply for support until 31 October 2020.

 How does our overdraft compare?